Apple Valley, Calif.

 He played professionally in Spain as a setter for the Almoradi Volleyball Club in 2001-02, leading the club to first place in its league during the regular season and to the semifinals of the playoffs.

-Conners has a wife, Becky, a son, Wyatt, and a stepson, Mason.
+Conners has a wife, Becky, sons Wyatt and Oliver, and a stepson, Mason.